 Send a copy of high school transcripts or GED to the Apprenticeship Office.
 You may need to contact your local high school or GED education provider if you do not have your transcripts.

-Complete the Accuplacer test with a minimum score of 66 in arithmetic, 33 in algebra, and 74 in reading.
+Complete the Accuplacer test with the minimum scores noted under “Qualifications” above.
 To arrange to complete the test, please contact the Testing Center at 715.803.1398.

 If you have already completed the Accuplacer test, but need to increase the score in order to meet apprenticeship requirements, the College Prep Center can assist you.
 You can contact the College Prep Center at 715.803.1152.